thcare/solution-template/README.md

 ### Make a change to your solution

-in `src/main.ts' change this:
+In `src/apps/patient.ts' change this:

 ```
-  title: "Solution Template",
+  title: "Patient Application",
 ```

 to a title of your choosing.